mddazure/azure-vwan-security-microhack/README.md

 Inspect the routes learnt by the Hub: click Effective Routes, and in the drop downs select Azure Firewall and microhack-we-hub-firewall.

- ❓ Can you explain Next Hop/Origin and Path for each route?
+❓ Can you explain the Next Hop/Origin and Path for each route?
 Which routes are learned from nva-csr-vm?

+ Now select Route Tables and Default in drop downs.

+❓ Can you explain the routes shown?

+Log in to nva-scr-vm again.

 Confirm routes are learned via BGP:
 - Type `sh ip bgp` and verify Spoke (172.16.x.0/24) and Branch (10.0.x.0/24) routes are now also present.

 ❓ Can you explain the Path for each route?

+## Task 3: Verify connectivity
+Log on to onprem-3-vm at 10.100.10.4 via Bastion.

+Attempt to connect Spoke and Branch VMs:
+`curl 172.16.1.4`

+`curl 172.16.4.4`

+`curl 10.0.1.4`

+`curl 10.0.3.4`

+❓ Why do these connections fail?

+Modify Network rules in child policies microhack-fw-we-child-policy and microhack-fw-parent-policy so that the SDWAN can reach Spokes and Branches.